mnjm/mnjm.github.io/content/posts/Joplin-Note-Taking-App-Sync-Setup-with-Cloud-S3/index.md

 ---

 ## 1 Joplin
-[Joplin](https://joplinapp.org/) is an awesome note taking app that ticks all the right boxes:
+[Joplin](https://joplinapp.org/) is an awesome note taking app that ticks all the right boxes for me:
 1. **It's FOSS**: Joplin is free and [open source](https://github.com/laurent22/joplin/)
 2. **Markdown Support**: It utilizes markdown for note-taking, providing a clean and efficient writing format.
-3. **Versatile Syncing Options**: Joplin offers multiple ways to sync notes between devices, including official cloud options and self-hosting capabilities.
+3. **Versatile Syncing Options**: Joplin offers multiple ways to sync notes between devices, including official cloud options and self-hosting.
-4. **Cross-Platform Sync Availability**: It's officially available on all platforms, including Linux, Windows, Mac, iPhone, and Android.
+4. **Cross-Platform Sync Availability**: It's officially available on all platforms.
 5. **Minimal Design**: With a minimal design, Joplin minimizes distractions
 ![joplin.webp](joplin.webp "Joplin")

 ## 2 Syncing Joplin across devices

-There are many ways to sync Joplin; some options include Joplin Cloud (official), Dropbox, OneDrive, Nextcloud, and hosting your own Joplin Cloud instance (for privacy reasons).
-The one that I prefer is using S3 Object Storage from [Oracle Cloud](https://www.oracle.com/cloud/), as I already have a free account with a 10GB limit.
+There are many ways to sync Joplin; some options include Joplin Cloud (official), Dropbox, OneDrive, Nextcloud, and hosting your own Joplin Cloud instance.
+The one that I prefer is using S3 Object Storage from [Oracle Cloud](https://www.oracle.com/cloud/), as I already have a free account with a 10Gig limit.

 I'm not very picky about privacy since I typically use it to store my personal notes, but for those who are concerned, Joplin has an inbuilt way of encrypting your notes before syncing (Awesome, right?).